ngs-docs/2021-august-remote-computing/_main.utf8.md

 - no help desk
 - have to pay for downloading ("egress charges")

 All platforms have pluses and minuses.
 The one that will work best for you depends on your lab.
-I prefer the farm, for ease of use & consistency, if your lab will support you.
+I prefer the farm, for ease of use & consistency, if your lab can support you.

 ## Setting up your project